HomeThe Separation Agreement – what you need to knowDivorceThe Separation Agreement – what you need to know

 What is a Separation Agreement?

-A Separation Agreement (hereinafter called an “Agreement”) is a written contract made between couples if their relationship breaks down that defines how their joint assets and responsibilities will be divided between them.
+A Separation Agreement is a written contract made between couples if their relationship breaks down that defines how their joint assets and responsibilities will be divided between them if they separate.

 You can enter into an Agreement whether you are in a marriage, a civil partnership or in a cohabiting relationship.

-You are not legally required to obtain an Agreement, but entering into one will provide you with reassurance and clarity on where you stand.
-This will enable you to move forward and make key decisions about your own future.
+You are not legally required to obtain an Agreement, but entering into one will provide you with reassurance and clarity on where you stand in the event of a separation.

 What should I include in an Agreement?